Jean-Philippe Gbamin

-Jean-Philippe Gbamin (born 25 September 1995) is an Ivorian professional footballer who plays as a defensive midfielder for French club Metz and Ivory Coast national team.
+Jean-Philippe Gbamin (born 25 September 1995) is an Ivorian professional footballer who plays as a centre-back or defensive midfielder for Bulgarian First League club CSKA Sofia and Ivory Coast national team.

 Club career

 Lens

 Born in San Pédro, Ivory Coast, Gbamin had spells with French clubs Aire-sur-la-Lys and US Saint-Quentin Blessy, before joining Lens in 2007.
 In 2013, Gbamin broke into the first team after impressing in the second team, making his debut on 10 May in a 7–0 defeat against Guingamp, in which he replaced Alexandre Coeff fourteen minutes in.
 Gbamin was assigned the number 25 ahead of the 2013–14 Ligue 2 campaign.
 On 17 August 2013, Gbamin was given his first Lens start by manager Antoine Kombouaré in a 4–1 victory against Auxerre.
 On 30 September 2013, Gbamin scored his first goal for Lens in a 3–2 victory over Metz.
 On 23 November 2013, he scored again in a 2–0 victory over Châteauroux.
 On 13 February 2014, Gbamin scored the winning goal in extra time, helping Lens to a 2–1 victory over Ligue 1 side Lyon to advance to the quarter-finals of the 2013–14 Coupe de France.
 By the end of the 2013–14 campaign, Gbamin started to make his Lens breakthrough as a regular starter, assisting them in their promotion to Ligue 1.